 When it comes to the financial markets, there are many important concepts that you should be aware of before you enter into the trading ring.
 Among these, the concept of market liquidity is particularly important.
-It influences everything, from how easy it is to execute your trades to how much you gain as a return on your investment.
+It influences everything, from large cap stocks are among the most liquid assets. how easy it is to execute your trades to how much you gain as a return on your investment.

 Since this phenomenon is so important, it is essential that you have a good understanding of what market liquidity is and get to know which markets are liquid or illiquid.
 For instance, what is stock market liquidity like?
 Is it the most liquid market, or are there markets that rank higher on the liquidity scale?
 Before we get into those details, let’s begin with the market liquidity definition.

 What is market liquidity?

 Liquidity refers to the ease with which an asset can be bought and sold at stable prices.
 Buying and selling occurs when demand and supply are present in adequate quantities.
 If the number of buyers is more than the number of sellers, the supply will be lower.
 Conversely, if there are more sellers than buyers, there will not be enough demand.
 These market scenarios result in lower liquidity.

 In other words, market liquidity refers to the ease with which transactions occur.
 If you can easily buy or sell assets in a market, it means that there are enough buyers and sellers present at all times, making it effortless for you to enter into a trade.
 For instance, if you can easily buy or sell stocks of some companies, the stock market liquidity for those assets is considered to be high.
 However, if there aren’t enough market participants, the market becomes illiquid.

 Why is market liquidity important?